 Bloomsday marks June 16, 1904 — the day on which the events of Ulysses take place and also the date of Joyce’s first outing with Nora Barnacle.
 Named after the novel’s central character, Leopold Bloom, the celebration has grown from small literary gatherings into a worldwide tradition observed across Ireland and far beyond.
 Readings, music, theatrical performances and Edwardian dress have become hallmarks of the occasion.

-Both Bloomsday and the library exhibition are free to attend.
+Bloomsday in Brisbane is free to attend.
 For more information, go to https://www.facebook.com/Qldirishclub